Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

   - **Actions:** Simulate image uploads and confirm that each upload generates a correct primary key and a valid image URL.
   - **Expected Outcome:** Each image URL should correctly point to an accessible image on S3, and any errors in the upload process must be gracefully handled.

+### 5. Authentication and Authorization Testing for Card, Character, and story Creation

+- **Objective:**
+  Ensure that only authenticated and authorized users can create and access cards, characters, and story text associated with their accounts, preventing unauthorized access or data manipulation.

+- **Plan:**
+  - Implement tests to simulate requests from both authenticated and unauthenticated users attempting to create cards, story, and characters.
+  - Verify that the server correctly restricts access, returning appropriate status codes (e.g., `401 Unauthorized`, `403 Forbidden`) when unauthorized users attempt to perform these actions.
+  - Confirm that authenticated users can only create or modify entities tied to their own accounts.

+- **Expected Outcome:**
+  - Unauthorized requests are blocked with proper error responses.
+  - Authorized users can successfully create and manage their own cards and characters.
+  - No user can access or modify data belonging to another account.

 ## Steps to Reproduce Test Results

 ### 1. Set Up the Environment